 The first survey area was immediately beneath the groundwater seep, in the mid-high intertidal zone.
 As is typical for this intertidal zone, biomass and diversity was relatively low.
-Three algal species were identified, as were two species of barnacle, including Chamaesipho columna which was particularly widespread.
-Four species of grazing molluscs were identified, with the radiate limpet, Cellana radians, being the most abundant.
+Four algal species were identified, as were two species of barnacle, including Chamaesipho columna; which was particularly widespread.
+Four species of grazing molluscs were identified, with the ornate limpet, Cellana ornata, being the most abundant.
 A number of purple rock crabs, Leptograpsus variegatus, were also found in close proximity to the groundwater flow.